zhelyazik/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-number of rows with missing values
+number of rows with missing values:

 ```r